Laboratory: Sustainability

-Fume hoods

-Presumably the major contributor to this high energy consumption are fume hoods.
-Significant impact can be achieved by keeping the opening height as low as possible when working and keeping them closed when not in use.
-One possibility to help with this, could be to install automatic systems, which close the hoods after an inactivity period of a certain length and turn off the lights as well.
-So the flow can be regulated better and is not unnecessarily kept at a very high level.

-Freezers
+Research labs featuring energy-intensive equipment use up to three to five times more energy per square meter than office areas.
+Major contributors to this high energy consumption are fume hoods.
+Fume hoods put a significant load on a buildings heating and cooling systems, as they remove high volumes of conditioned air from a lab when in use.
+Sensors, automatic shutoff systems, and awareness campaigns to close the sash window on fume hoods have been used to decrease the energy consumption of these devices.

-Normally, ULT freezers are kept at −80 C. One such device can consume up to the same amount of energy as a single-family household (25 kWh/day).
+Normally, ultra-low temperature freezers are kept at −80 C. One such device can consume up to the same amount of energy as a single-family household does in a day (25 kWh).
 Increasing the temperature to −70 C makes it possible to use 40% less energy and still keep most samples safely stored.

-Air condensers

-Minimizing the consumption of water can be achieved by changing from water-cooled condensers (Dimroth condenser) to air-cooled condensers (Vigreux column), which take advantage of the large surface area to cool.
+Minimizing the consumption of water can be achieved by changing from water-cooled condensers (Dimroth condenser) to air-cooled condensers (Vigreux column), which take advantage of a larger surface area to cool.
+Ovens used to dry glassware can consume a lot of energy.
+Employing timers to regulate their use during nights and weekends can reduce their impact on energy consumption enormously.

-Laboratory electronics

-The use of ovens is very helpful to dry glassware, but those installations can consume a lot of energy.
-Employing timers to regulate their use during nights and weekends, can reduce their impact on energy consumption enormously.

-Waste sorting and disposal

 The disposal of chemically/biologically contaminated waste requires a lot of energy.
-Regular waste however requires much less energy or can even be recycled to some degree.
-Not every object in a lab is contaminated, but often ends up in the contaminated waste, driving up energy costs for waste disposal.
-A good sorting and recycling system for non contaminated lab waste will allow lab users to act sustainably and correctly dispose of waste.
+Regular waste requires much less energy and in some cases can even be recycled.
+Not every object in a lab is contaminated, but often ends up in the contaminated waste, driving energy costs for waste disposal.
+A good sorting and recycling system for non-contaminated lab waste can allow lab users to act sustainably and correctly dispose of waste.

-Networks

-As of 2021, there are numerous laboratories currently dedicating time and resources to move towards more sustainable lab practices at their facilities, e.g. MIT and the university of Edingburgh.
-Furthermore, several networks have emerged such as Green Your Lab, Towards greener research, the UK-based network LEAN, the Max-Planck-Sustainability network, and national platforms such as green labs austria and green labs NL.
-More university independent efforts and resources include the Laboratory Efficiency Assessment Framework, the think-tank labos1point5 and the non-profit organisation my green lab.